wendycodeworks/MERN-Assignment/README.md

 We elected to use a hybrid Kanban and Agile approach on this project.
 The tasks are ranked by complexity, priority and if there were any dependencies.

 ### Delegation
+We gravitated to very loose approach to delegation; as a team of two, we decided which task to accept and confirmed with eachother.
+Each task had an 'owner'; reminiscent of the product owner role in a sprint.
+The task owner is also the 'development team' (it's just one of us), creating the first draft or iteration.
+Draft or iteration is reviewed by  prior to addition to the master.

+### Project progression